garciaf/blog/source/post/en/2015-08-30-bug-in-real-life.html.markdown

 Buying water in bottle exactly 300 times the price of drinkable tap water, I'm still wondering if it's genius or really fucked up.
 So even a over price product can still be sold as long as you have good marketing.

 ## Leaning Tower of Pisa
 The only bug is just that this tower still did not fall yet.
-Seriously, How is it even possible, try to make a tower at hom with this angle, guess what gravity will win, but here nope, the tower stay here, it do not care.
+Seriously, How is it even possible?
+Try to make a tower at home with this angle, guess what?
+Gravity will win!
+But here nope, the tower stay here, it does not care.
 ![tower of pisa](2015-08-30-bug-in-real-life/tower_of_pisa.jpg)

 ## Platypus